jundalisay/superb/content/en/research/machiavelli/prince/chapter-18.md

-+++
+---
+title: "How Princes Should Keep Faith"
+heading: "Chapter 18-19"
+author: "Niccolo Machiavelli"
-title= "How Princes Should Keep Faith" heading= "Chapters 18-19" date= 2021-09-22 author= "Niccolo Machiavelli" description= "A wise lord cannot and should not keep faith when such promises may be turned against him, and when the reasons that caused him to promise no longer exist" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-15" linkbtext= "Chapter 15" linkf= "/research/machiavelli/prince/chapter-20" linkftext= "Chapter 20" icon = "/icons/mach.jpg"
+description: "A wise lord cannot and should not keep faith when such promises may be turned against him, and when the reasons that caused him to promise no longer exist"
-+++
+date: 2021-09-04
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 <!-- ## Chapter 18= How Princes Should Keep Faith -->